Eligibility for Rate G

 Rate G applies to contracts with no billing demand or with a minimum billing demand of less than 65 kilowatts (kW).

 In general, Rate G is advantageous for customers whose power demand does not exceed 50 kW.
-Approximately 90% of Hydro‑Québec business customers are signed up for Rate G.
+This is the case for approximately 90% of Hydro‑Québec business customers.

-These explanations have been simplified.
-For more details about Rate G, consult section 1 of chapter 3 of the Electricity Rates, approved by the Régie de l’énergie.
+This information has been simplified.
+For more details about Rate G, consult Section 1 of Chapter 3 of the Electricity Rates [PDF 4.83 MB], approved by the Régie de l’énergie.

 Structure of Rate G

 - A system access charge, which corresponds to an amount you pay for each period in question, even if you consume little or no energy.
 It is established on a monthly basis, but the amount billed varies slightly from one consumption period to the next based on the number of days in the period.

 - An amount for the energy in kilowatthours (kWh) consumed during the period in question.
 Two different prices apply depending on the amount of energy consumed: